NaserElziadna/doddle/README.md

 Amazing magical doodle game provide a creative doodle world for you!

-💚Accurate detailed divination reader : To know your life, moods, and relationships at tomorrow 💜Doodle Glow 🖌: The glow art game full of pleasant surprise.
+💚Accurate detailed divination reader : To know your life, moods, and relationships at tomorrow</br>
+💜Doodle Glow 🖌: The glow art game full of pleasant surprise.</br>
-💛Simplest doodle way : Create glow mandala and magical kaleidoscope patterns.🌸 💚Playback the painting process as a cartoon video clip. 📽🎞
+💛Simplest doodle way : Create glow mandala and magical kaleidoscope patterns.🌸</br>
+💚Playback the painting process as a cartoon video clip. 📽🎞

 # app ScreenShot